sciaca/zzzz/README.md

 End Sub

 Private Function ImportOneReport(ByVal sourcePath As String, _
+                                 ByVal destinationSheet As Worksheet, _
-                                 ByVal destinationSheet As Worksheet) As String
+                                 ByVal appendData As Boolean) As String
     Dim sourceWb As Workbook
     Dim sourceWs As Worksheet
     Dim sourceData As Range
+    Dim dataToPaste As Range
+    Dim pasteCell As Range
     Dim rowCount As Long
     Dim columnCount As Long
+    Dim destinationLastRow As Long
     Dim savedErrorNumber As Long
     Dim savedErrorText As String